SiemensEnergy/c-modbus-slave/README.md

 - Static analysis compliance for safety-critical applications
 - Predictable behavior and reduced complexity
 - Enhanced portability across embedded platforms
-- Clear documentation of any standard deviations
+- Clear documentation of any deviations from the standard

 ## Contributing